 NetLogo derives from, and has contributed to, recent work in the field of complex systems.
 This field studies the dynamics of systems that are constituted by many interacting elements.
 Taken as a whole, the behavior of these systems can be extremely complex and difficult to predict, though their individual elements may be quite simple.
 Examples can be found in many fields, from physics and chemistry to economics and political science.
-Biology has been a particularly fertile domain of complex systems oriented research (Langton, 1994; Kauffman, 1995).
-Indeed, though much of the early work in complex systems theory originated in physics, (and to this day, the primary echo of this research in classrooms is in physics classes), in our view, the paradigmatic area for studying complexity lies in the study of complex biological systems.
+Biology has been a particularly fertile domain of complex-systems-oriented research (Kauffman, 1995; Langton, 1994).
+Indeed, though much of the early work in complex systems theory originated in physics (and to this day, the primary echo of this research in classrooms is in physics classes), in our view, the paradigmatic area for studying complexity lies in the study of complex biological systems.
 Though the brain, the immune system, and the behavior of organisms such as ants or bees are all oft-cited examples, in fact, nearly all of biology can be considered from a complex systems perspective.
-Genetic and cellular processes can be viewed as the complex outcomes from molecular interactions; organisms and their organs can be viewed as the complex outcomes from cellular and genetic level interactions, and ecological systems can be viewed as the complex outcomes of interactions between individual organisms.
+Genetic and cellular processes can be viewed as the complex outcomes from molecular interactions; organisms and their organs can be viewed as the complex outcomes from cellular- and genetic-level interactions; and ecological systems can be viewed as the complex outcomes of interactions between individual organisms.
 Of course, there is causality in the other direction as well; organism behavior can affect cellular and genetic level activity, and ecological circumstances can affect the behavior of individuals.
-Indeed, one reason described in this paper can be downloaded from ccl.northwestern.edu/cm/.
-Updated NetLogo versions of these models can be downloaded from ccl.northwestern.edu/netlogo/models.
+Indeed, one reason complex systems can be so difficult to study is that aggregate-level structures can have feedback effects on the behavior of the elements of which they are composed.